 How often Should You Inspect a Ladder?

 Are you using ladders once a month, twice a week, or every day?
-Did you ever think of checking as frequently as you’re using them?

-How do you properly check the ladder for defects?
+Have you ever considered checking ladders as frequently as you use them?
+How do you properly check ladders for defects?
 What are the signs of a defective ladder?
-I’ll give you the answers to these questions here.

 How often should you inspect a ladder?

 You should check the ladder every time before you use it.
 Never use the ladder without checking its footing, steps, screws, and other important components.
 Most users get on the ladder without checking.

 And by this habit, they’re risking themselves to numerous accidents.
-But aside from yourself, you should let someone knowledgeable check your ladder every 1 or 3 months.
+However, aside from yourself, you should let someone knowledgeable check your ladder every 1 or 3 months.

 How often do ladders need to be inspected?
 Here’s my answer to the question of ladder inspection frequency: